CatalaHD/catalahd.github.io/README.md

-# catalahd.github.io
+# Website

-redirection to the correct place
+This is just a redirection to my official website.